expo/expo/docs/versions/v23.0.0/guides/configuration.md

    - `icon`

       Local path or remote URL to an image to use for your app's icon on iOS.
-If specified, this overrides the top-level `icon` key. iOS icons should be square png files with no transparent pixels.
+If specified, this overrides the top-level `icon` key.
+Use a 1024x1024 icon which follows Apple's interface guidelines for icons, including color profile and transparency.
+Expo will generate the other required sizes.
 This icon will appear on the home screen and within the Expo app.

    - `merchantId`